 Ferrari 458

-The Ferrari 458 isn’t just one of the best-looking Ferraris of the modern era — it might be the best Ferrari to date, period.
-Its mid-mounted 4.5-liter V8 engine, also used in the aforementioned 8C, revs up to 9,000 rpm and pushes 562 hp.
+The Ferrari 458 isn’t just one of the best-looking Ferraris of the modern era, it might be the best Ferrari to date, period.
+Its mid-mounted 4.5-liter V8 engine is part of Ferrari’s F136 V8 family, which also underpins the 4.7-liter V8 used in the Alfa Romeo 8C, and it revs up to 9,000 rpm and pushes 562 hp.

 The 458’s design was so influential that it set the standard for the Ferraris that followed.
 Its successors, the 488 GTB and F8 Tributo, tried to emulate it, but never quite captured the same magic.
 If, for whatever reason, the 458 Italia is too subtle for you, you might fall in love with the roofless 458 Spider or the over-the-top 458 Speciale.